A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Ising-Heisenberg coupled tetrahedral chain

-Using the free energy \eqref{eq:free-energ}, we can find the entropy of the system at finite temperature.
-In fig.\ref{fig:(a)-Zero-temperature}b we illustrate the density plot of the entropy as a function of $J_{z}$ and $h$, for fixed $T=0.6$, and using the same scale of fig.\ref{fig:(a)-Zero-temperature}a.
-Here we can observe that the entropy follows the vestige of zero temperature phase diagram.
-Definitely, the thermal excitation influences the phase boundaries.
-All except one, display an increase of the entropy around the phase boundaries.
-The entropy in the boundary $qFI$ and $qFR_{2}$ (the prefix \textquotedbl{}$q$\textquotedbl{} is to assign the quasi-phases defined by Timonin\cite{Timonin}) does not increase.
-Because in zero temperature the entropy is continuous from the one-sided limit at the phase boundary.
+In fig.\ref{fig:(a)-Zero-temperature}b we illustrate the density plot of entropy as a function of $J_{z}$ and $h$, for fixed $T=0.6$, and using the same scale of fig.\ref{fig:(a)-Zero-temperature}a.
+Here we can observe that entropy follows the vestige of the zero temperature phase diagram.
+Definitely, the thermal excitation influences the phase boundaries, and all except one, display an increase in entropy around the phase boundaries.
+The entropy at the boundary between $qFI$ and $qFR_{2}$ (here we add the prefix \textquotedbl$q$\textquotedbl{} to name the quasi-phases) holds almost unaltered.
+Because at zero temperature, residual entropy is continuous, at least from the one-sided limit at the phase boundary.